 For his controversial work Hardin is denounced by environmental historians Joachim Radkau, Alfred Thomas Grove and Oliver Rackham “as an American with no notion at all how Commons actually work“.
 Hardin’s work further contradicted Elinor Ostrom‘s work on co-operative structures like the management of common land.
 For her work, Ostrom shared the 2009 Nobel Memorial Prize in Economic Sciences together with Oliver E. Williamson.
 Further, Garrett Hardin’s work was denounced as historically inaccurate for failing to account for the demographic transition, and for failing to distinguish between common property and open access resources.

 Living in a Liveboat

 Continuing his controversies in 1974, Hardin published the article “Living on a Lifeboat” in BioScience magazine, arguing that contributing food to help the Ethiopian famine would add to overpopulation, which he considered the root of Ethiopia’s problems.
 Hardin was further supported the Pioneer Fund that funds controversial research on the topic of race and intelligence, which is accused of promoting scientific racism.

 The Ostrich Factor: Our Population Myopia was Hardin’s last published book.
 In it, he warns about the threat of overpopulation to the Earth’s sustainable economic future, called for coercive constraints on “unqualified reproductive rights”.
 He further argues that affirmative action is a form of racism.

 Hardin is one of the 52 co-signatories to Mainstream Science on Intelligence, written by Linda Gottfredson and published by the Wall Street Journal in December 1994.
-In September 2003 Hardin committed suicide together with his wife.
+In September 2003 Hardin, who suffered from a heart disorder and the aftermath of childhood poliomyelitis, committed suicide together with his wife.

 References and Further Reading: